What is Vocal Cord Lateralization?

 - A small drain is placed in the neck incision to let air and fluid out.
 The drain is removed after three days.

-Once your child’s breathing is stable in the recovery room, they will go to the Complex Airway Unit (high acuity unit) to be watched closely.
-They will stay in the hospital up to three days.
-Your child will likely have some throat pain after surgery, and will get pain medicine to keep them comfortable.
-Children gradually resume normal activities as tolerated.
+Your child will stay in the hospital for up to three days.
+They will likely have some throat pain after surgery and will get pain medicine to keep them comfortable.
+Children gradually go back normal activities as tolerated.

 Children cannot eat or drink the day of surgery.
 Some children have issues with swallowing (or aspiration) following this surgery.
 A speech therapist will check swallowing before your child can eat.